agileproducts/blogsource/_posts/2012-2-12-ruby_and_xslt_using_nokogiri.md

 layout: posts
 title: Ruby and XSLT using Nokogiri
 tags: Ruby XML
+summary: How to apply an XSLT transform using Nokogiri.
 ---

 I may be an old-fashioned kind of guy but for certain types of job I still don’t think there’s an easier way to process XML than using a bit of XSLT.
 When I googled for a solution I initially encountered some pretty outdated stuff which went too deeply into core Ruby XML libraries.
 But it turns out to be easy.